 Indonesia is located between the Pacific, Eurasian, and Australian tectonic plates.
 This region is known as the „ring of fire“ and is regularly affected by natural disasters which include frequent occurrence of earthquakes, volcano eruptions and tsunamis.
 Yet, the Ring of Fire does not only bring death and destruction.
 Volcanoes offer a pull factor for farmers.
 Soil fed by volcanic ash is highly fertile and has attracted settlements on and near the slopes of volcanoes, and the leftovers of the eruptions are being used as high-quality building material.

 There are tons of tourists sitting in jeeps, negotiating the steep, sandy roads on the slopes of active volcanoes.
-Some are highly attracted by the destructions or even come to see ongoing eruptions.
-Lonely Miners searching for sulphur on volcanic land sourrounded by tourists who search for their next adventure are commonplace in some areas - as well as people lying with all-inclusive cocktails in the sun on tsunami-endangered beaches.
-Tourists and locals value pristine beaches and scenic landscapes and the feeling that everything is well prepared for an emergency.
-In some hotels there are tsunami warning buttons by which the hotel staff can trigger an alarm.
+Some are highly attracted by the destruction or even come to see ongoing eruptions.
+Lonely Miners searching for sulfur on volcanic land sourrounded by tourists who search for their next adventure are commonplace in some areas - as well as people lying with all-inclusive cocktails in the sun on tsunami-endangered beaches.
+Tourists and locals value pristine beaches and scenic landscapes and the feeling that everything is well-prepared for an emergency.
+In some hotels, there are tsunami warning buttons by which the hotel staff can trigger an alarm.

 Mount Merapi is the most active volcano in Java and has persistent minor eruptions, but according to volcanologists Mount Merapi is heavily overdue a large-scale eruption which could potentially put over 1.1 million people at risk.